Robert Desrosiers: Other work

 When his company disbanded, Desrosiers retreated from the dance community.
 He had very little money and relied on his family for support.
 He pursued his interest in visual arts in a cabin on a lake near Bancroft, Ontario.

-In 2003 Desrosiers was cast as a choreographer in The Company.
+In 2003 Desrosiers was cast as a choreographer in Robert Altman’s The Company.
 In the film, Desrosiers' character is creating a new choreography for the company.
 In actuality, he is depicting the creation of his previous work, Blue Snake.

 Desrosiers hosted a documentary about dancemakers in the Canadian community with Bravo!
 Canada from 2004-2006.

 In 2007 he was commissioned by Canada's Ballet Jörgen to create Rendezvous.

 Desrosiers underwent hip surgery in 2010 to treat his arthritis.
 The successful operation allowed Desrosiers to begin teaching his choreography again without as much pain.
 This gave Desrosiers the passion to rebuild his dance career.

 Desrosiers returned to Ballet Jörgen in 2013 to create Bouffonia, a choreography that returned to his style of surreal dance with theatricality.
 The name is based on the French word for clown or jester, and incorporates elements of commedia dell'arte.
 The music for the piece was composed shortly before the dance premiered, so the dancers practiced with metronomes to set the tempos.